 EnerGov gave our Inspectors the ability to conduct inspections with the use of an iPad.
 Thanks to this technology, Inspectors can update inspection information in the field providing customers with real time inspection results!

 To help navigate CSS, City staff have created User Guides and short tutorial videos on the basic CSS functions.
-Please visit our CSS page (on hold for now) to get registered and/or tour the portal!
+Please visit our CSS page to get registered and/or tour the portal!

 A few process changes have been made as part of our transition to CSS: